MAIF/melusine/docs/advanced/PreTrainedModelsHF.md

     Fine-tuning approaches:

-    1- **Full Fine-tuning** : Updates all layers of the model in an autoregressive manner.
+    1- **Full Fine-Tuning**: Involves updating all layers of the model during training, typically used for adapting the model to a specific task.
-    2- **LoRA's PEFT (Parameter-Efficient Fine-Tuning)** : A more efficient and optimized method that reduces computational cost while achieving excellent results.
+    2- **LoRA (Low-Rank Adaptation)** in Parameter-Efficient Fine-Tuning (PEFT): A method designed to reduce computational and memory costs by only   fine-tuning a small subset of parameters, while maintaining high performance.

 Fine-tuning allows customization of the model for specific tasks, improving its performance on datasets relevant to dissatisfaction detection.
 A fine-tuned model could be then locally stored and loaded from path.

 ```python
 def load_hfmodel(self, model_name="distilcamembert-base") -> None: